tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

 ### VI-C. Function parameter *destructuring* with TypeScript

 - Destructuring function parameters with TypeScript is equally valuable, but a little more verbose
-- Basically, you'll end up creating an `interface` in order to define the types of the paramaters:
+- Basically, you'll end up creating an `interface` in order to define the types of the parameters:
   - https://byby.dev/ts-object-destructuring

 ---